What is Bridging in Crypto?

 How Does Crypto Bridging Work?

-There are two main mechanisms in crypto bridging that you can use to perform transactions across networks.
+There are two main mechanisms in crypto bridging that you can use to perform transactions like cross chain crypto swap across networks.

 • In this process, the original tokens are securely locked in the smart contracts of blockchain A.